 In the main body part of a document all text is contained in paragraphs.
 We find paragraphs in three locations: as a child of the body element (w:body), as a child of a cell in a table (w:tc), and as a child of text box content (w:txbxContent).
 A cell can itself contain a table.
 There are other instances of text in the main document part.
 Pictures can contain alternative text, and SmartArt graphic contains text.
 However, those pieces of text are more isolated.
 The issues around assembling the text of multiple strings into a single string do not apply to them.

-One of the interesting dynamics of text content is that a paragraph can contain a run, the run can contain a drawing, a drawing can contain a text box, which can then contain paragraphs.
-This is the one and only circumstance in Open XML WordprocessingML markup where you find a paragraph element as a descendant of another paragraph element.
-More on this, and the challenges this presents later.

 Best Practice: Accept Revisions before Processing

 The first and most important point about simplifying how you process WordprocessingML content is that you should first accept all tracked revisions.
 For more information about the semantics of tracked revisions, see, Accepting Revisions in Open XML Word-Processing Documents.
 Also see the Microsoft Visual C# 3.0 code sample for accepting tracked revisions at the PowerTools for Open XML project on CodePlex.
 Click the Downloads tab, and then download RevisionAccepter.zip.

-The great thing about accepting tracked revisions first is that after you do this, you can safely ignore more than 40 elements that complicate how you process content.
+The thing about accepting tracked revisions first is that after you do this, you can safely ignore more than 40 elements that complicate how you process content.
 Many of those elements have complicated semantics.
 Therefore, it is much better to process them, and then process the contents of the document.
-Until I wrote that MSDN article, and wrote the code to accept revisions, I did not appreciate all of the cases in which more simplistic approaches result in retrieving the wrong text for a paragraph.
+Until I wrote that MSDN article, and wrote the code to accept revisions, I did not appreciate all of the cases in which more primitive approaches result in retrieving the wrong text for a paragraph.

 In many circumstances, you want to query a document without modifying it.
 You can use a simple technique of reading the document into a byte array, creating a resizable memory stream from the byte array, and then opening the document from the memory stream.
 For more information about how to do this, see the blog post Simplifying Open XML WordprocessingML Queries by First Accepting Revisions.
 This example lets you accept revisions and query the document without touching the actual document on disk.